sroberts/sroberts.github.io/_posts/2015-05-02-imposter-syndrome-in-dfir.md

 ## The "Jack of All Trades" Inferiority
 > <i class="fa fa-comments-o fa-3x pull-left"></i> "I'm a worse RE than our RE and a worse 4n6 than our 4n6icator and a worse dev then our developer and a worse ops than our ops."

 Going from the team perspective to an individual contributor perspective I find DFIR  folks have an easy time getting down on themselves.
-A DFIR/Incident Handler  is often a leader or contributor on a team of specialists.
-When I've worked as a lead incident handler my job was to ingest information coming from the specialists, synthesize it into a plan, and execute that plan.

 Incident Handlers are not the usual [_T-Shaped People_](http://web.archive.org/web/20110329003842/http://www.chiefexecutive.net/ME2/dirmod.asp?sid=&nm=&type=Publishing&mod=Publications::Article&mid=8F3A7027421841978F18BE895F87F791&tier=4&id=F42A23CB49174C5E9426C43CB0A0BC46).
-While most people have one skill they're a 8 of 10 on and lots of skills they're a 3 of 10 in most DFIR types are a 5 out of 10 in four or fives skills and 3s on the rest.
+While most people have one skill they're a 8 of 10 on and lots of skills they're a 3 of 10 in most DFIR types are a 5 out of 10 in four or fives skills and a 3s on the rest.

-I'm not a great malware reverser.
-I rely on tools like Yara and Cuckoo Sandbox (and if I'm honest [VirusTotal](https://www.virustotal.com/)), but I know enough to read a strong reversers report and understand it.
-I have limited skill with EnCase, but I know enough to help out in the beginning of an investigation and make use of my dedicated forensics engineers output.
-In these cases my real strength is the fact that I understand everyone's job enough, and know how to fit it into the bigger picture.
-This means my team's reverser doesn't have to worry about forensics and vice versa.
+I'm not a great malware reverser, I rely on tools like [Yara](http://plusvic.github.io/yara/) or [Cuckoo Sandbox](http://www.cuckoosandbox.org/) and seldom break out Hopper, but I know enough to read an in-depth malware report and understand it.
+I have limited skill with EnCase but I know enough to do triage and make use of my dedicated forensics engineers output.
+In these cases my real strength is the fact I understand everyone's job enough, and know how to fit it into the bigger picture.
+This means the team's reverser doesn't have to worry about forensics and vice versa.

 But it's tough to feel that everyone is more skilled, even if it's their area of expertise.
-I'm not as good at reversing as a RE, but I'm much better at reversing than most forensics engineers, and I know more about intelligence too.
-It's a unique set of skills to see the big picture.
+I'm not as good at working with malware as a RE, but I'm much better at reversing than most forensics engineers, and I know more about intelligence too.
+It's a unique set of skills to see the big picture that has a unique and important place on a team.

 ## The "80/20" Inferiority
 > <i class="fa fa-comments-o fa-3x pull-left"></i> "About 95% of the time I just sit around being a mediocre software developer or systems engineer."